GerHobbelt/markdown-it-vuepress-code-snippet-enhanced/README.md

 ## Options

 ### Language

 You can specify any language for syntax highlighting as follows:

 ```md
 @[code lang=ruby](@/docs/code.rb)
 @[code lang=csharp](@/docs/code.cs)
 ```

-_Vuepress uses prismjs, so for proper syntax highlighting check prism.js docs._
+_highlight assumes your markdown rig uses prismjs, so for proper syntax highlighting check prism.js docs._

 <br/>

 ### Transclusion

-You can transclude a single or multiple parts of a file using `transclude`, `transcludeWith`, or `transcludeTag`.
+You can transclude a single or multiple parts of a file using `transclude`, `transcludeWith`, `transcludeAuto`, or `transcludeTag`.

 #### transcludeWith

 For transcluding one or **more** parts of a file, specify a unique pattern.

 ```md
 @[code lang=ruby transcludeWith=|_|_|](@/docs/code.rb)
 @[code transcludeWith=:::](@/docs/code.js)
 @[code transcludeWith=++++](@/docs/code.h)
 ```

 ##### Example 1

 ```rb
 require 'lib'
 require 'other'